 Explore undiscovered paths

-While we might not be able to travel to our favourite far-away cycling spots at the moment, that doesn’t mean that there’s nothing to see.
-A short bike ride is plenty of time to discover some new local areas that might have been hiding just out of sight.
+We’re all spending a lot more time in our local areas, but that doesn’t mean there’s nothing to see.
+You never know what might be hiding just out of sight.
 If you normally turn left at the end of a path, why not turn right instead?
 If you normally head down the main road, why not try a more rural path?
 You just might uncover a whole new world only a few minutes from your door.

 Mind over matter